olulesi/sei-project-1/README.md

 ```

 ## Wins
 Completing the project on time was a big win.
-The shape rotations functionality as well as the space bar functionality were also big wins as they were the features in struggled in finding the best way to handle it.
+The shape rotations functionality as well as the space bar functionality were also big wins as they were the features in struggled in implementing in an efficient way.

 ## Challenges
 Time management: I struggled in managing my time to have enough styling at the end and my project suffered because of it.
-In addition I would of wanted to improve the scoring system,
+In addition I would of wanted to improve the scoring system.

 I also struggled in finding the most efficient way to generate all the shapes and rotations without writing each position numbers with the left and right width as well as the window position for each rotation of each shape.